 Our database points to the need for increasing the investment in systematic, long-term studies on bat-plant interactions.
 Future studies need to incorporate quantitative information about interaction frequency, as well as modern techniques that improve the taxonomic resolution of species identification.
 Although bats are recognized for delivering vital ecological services to plants, we suggest caution in labeling all bat-plant interactions as mutualistic, as the outcome of each interaction event is conditioned by several factors.
 We need more natural history data and experiments to unveil complex cases, such as dual relationships (Genrich et al. 2017).
 Potential biases derived from the shortfalls mentioned above should be taken seriously.

+Finally, it is worth raising an important issue about data sources to analyze ecological interactions.
+International initiatives for the availability of citizen science records, such as the Global Biodiversity Information Facility (GBIF), eBird, and iNaturalist, have helped fulfill gaps in geographic, taxonomic, and abundance information for many species.
+Citizen scientists also can collect and report biological interactions data as secondary observations in the photographic record (Callaghan et al., 2021).
+Recently Miller et al. (2017) successfully demonstrated the importance of citizen science data to infer ecological processes related to agonist interactions between birds.
+These kinds of experiences open a window to consider new data sources to study easily identifiable interspecific interactions.

+Bat-plant interactions represent a challenge in many senses for citizen science.
+The photographic record of the floral visitation is perhaps the best way to collect data for citizen scientists.
+Photo or video records of pollination by bats in urban parks could help us elucidate essential processes such as spatial and temporal changes in the use of resources according to phenological cycles or even the role of introduced plant species in the bat-plant pollination networks.
+However, this type of data carries a series of disadvantages mentioned above, mainly related to misidentification of bat species, that need to be solved in the future.

 CLASS III.
 DATA SET STATUS AND ACCESSIBILITY